hcyzz1/CW2024/README.md

     - **Method**: `addShieldViewForFirstBoss()`, `addShieldViewForSecondBoss()`
     - **Integration**:
       - Shields are displayed on the screen and updated based on the boss states.

+## Day 15 (2024/12/11)

+-I tried to use visual paradigm to draw the class diagram , and it worked.
+-I tried to make the introduce video , but it not finished yet.

 - **Overall Benefits**
   - Enhanced gameplay experience through strategic boss encounters, requiring players to adapt to different boss behaviors.